jingyuyao/tactical-adventure/readme.md

 - Set the SDK for the android module to Android SDK in Project Structure...->Modules->android
 - For your sanity don't use the Android emulator and run it on a real phone instead
 - Make sure USB mode is set to file transfer when running on your android phone
-- Set Java language level to 6 in project settings since that is what libgdx likes
+- Set Java language level to 7 in project settings since 8 isn't fully supported by Android

 # Project structure & guidelines
 The game follows MVC and uses Guice to share objects between components.